A Coding Framework and Benchmark towards Low-Bitrate Video Understanding: Experiments

-We perform self-supervised training for the proposed UVC framework with 60k unlabeled videos, which are randomly sampled from the Kinetics dataset~\cite{carreira2017quo}.
-It should be emphasized here that we do not use any annotation of these videos.
-To accelerate the training procedure, the raw decoded videos $\tilde{X}$ in Fig.~\ref{fig_framework} are pre-produced by performing compression followed by decompression operations on the original video, where the Constant Rate Factor (CRF) of the video codec is set to 47 or 51 and we randomly adopt one during each iteration. $\alpha$, $\lambda$ and $\tau$ are set to 0.1, 1, and 0.2, respectively.
+The Constant Rate Factor (CRF) of the video codec is randomly selected from \{51,47,43,39,35\}.
+The encoder is set to low-delay mode with P frames (LDP). $\alpha$ and $\lambda$ are set to 0.1 and 1, respectively.
+For the contrastive learning loss item, the temperature $\tau$ is set to 0.2, the momentum update from one encoder to another is set to 0.999 and the negative feature queue size is set to 65536.
 We use the Adam optimizer~\cite{kingma2014adam} by setting the learning rate as 0.0001, $\beta_1$ as 0.9 and $\beta_2$ as 0.999, respectively.
 The resolution of training videos is 256 $\times$ 256 and the video clip length is 16.
-It is worth mentioning here that the trained model can be applied to videos of any spatial resolution and temporal length, due to its fully convolutional characteristic.
-The training iteration number is 500k.
-The mini-batch size is 24.
-The whole system is implemented based on Pytorch~\cite{paszke2019pytorch} and it takes about 5 days to train the model using eight Nvidia 2080Ti GPUs.
+The trained model can be applied to videos of any spatial resolution and temporal length, due to its fully convolutional characteristic.
+The training iteration number is 500k. \revisetext{When using PSNR and MS-SSIM for performance evaluation, we further fine-tune the model by 100k iterations with the rate-distortion loss, which is widely adopted by the recent learnable codecs~\cite{hu2021fvc}\cite{li2021deep}\cite{hu2022coarse}.} The mini-batch size is 24.
+The whole system is implemented with Pytorch~\cite{paszke2019pytorch} and takes about five days to train the model using eight Nvidia 2080Ti GPUs.
+Since video standard reference software (such as VTM~\cite{VTM_code}) is extremely slow, taking approximately 1000 seconds (for VTM) to encode a single 1080p frame, using them to encode large-scale video understanding datasets is quite time-consuming.
+Therefore, we employ the fast VVC implementation, VVenC 1.5.0~\cite{VVenC}, as the traditional codec layer within our framework for AI task evaluation. \revisetext{When our framework is evaluated using the PSNR and MS-SSIM metrics on the HEVC Class B/C/D/E datasets, which comprise about twenty videos, we utilize the video coding standard reference software, namely VTM 20.0~\cite{VTM_code} (for VVC) and HM 16.25~\cite{HM_code} (for H.265), as the traditional codec layer to compare with the performance of recent state-of-the-art learnable codecs.}

-We also introduce a \textit{warm-start} stage before the regular training procedure stated above, as we find that directly optimizing through Eq.~(\ref{eq:loss_rd}) renders the Enc-Net falling into a trivial solution: the analytic feature $\mathcal{S}$ is a constant all-zero tensor.
-Therefore, in the first 10k iterations, we also append the MSE loss item to the loss function.